kupferlauncher/kupfer/Documentation/GTKTheming.rst

     }

+    ## These are the two defined icon sizes
+    gtk-icon-sizes="kupfer-small=24,24:kupfer-large=128,128"

 To apply this style, it must be matched against the widgets in the UI using their names, as follows::